isonic1/Appium-Native-Crawler/README.md

     * Some of the locator parsing logic will need to be updated and how the crawler obtains certain variables about the environment.
 * Modify to run on Windows
     * This actually wouldn't take too much effort other than time refactoring the directory creation using ruby libraries and obtaining process id's.

+### Tests to add
+* Validate crawler and monkey tester in landscape and portrait locally and cloud
+* Validate parallel execution locally and cloud
+* Translate app strings
+* Validate with Applitools
+* Validate replay locally and in cloud
+* Report generation

 ### License
 (Apache 2.0)[https://github.com/isonic1/Appium-Native-Crawler/blob/master/LICENSE]